 I couldn't resist jumping the gun a bit.

-All the stations forms are clamped and temporarily supported just to get an idea how things are going to look.
-It's exciting to see the size and shape come to life!
+All the stations forms are temporarily supported and clamped in place just to get an idea how things are going to look.
+It's exciting to see the full size and shape come to life!

 Back to reality - glueing the floor stem to the floor panel.
 In addition to using clamps, I gathered up anything of weight including a tool box full of tools, a bucket full of 2 x 6s, boxes of nails, containers of scrap iron and a piece of firewood that was too interesting to burn.